 We make twice a stop on Kootenay Highway 93.
 First at Numa Falls; there is a small parking place off the road from where you can walk towards a bridge.
 There is also a hiking trail starting from the other side of the bridge.

-Our second stop is at Marble Canyon and Tokumm Creek; a small walking trail will bring you via a few bridges higher up and here the river splashes deep down in the gorge.
+Our second stop is at Marble Canyon and Tokumm Creek; a small path will bring you via a few bridges higher up and here the river splashes deep down in the gorge.

 Just before we enter Banff, we have a last stop to enjoy the view over the lake.

 In the afternoon we hike along the Bow River, explore the town and have a late lunch outside on the main street.
-We both fully agree that Canmore is more relaxed and less touristy than Banff and next time we will stay in Canmore for a night or two!
+We both fully agree that Canmore is more relaxed and less touristy than Banff.
+Next time we will stay in Canmore for a night or two!

-After lunch we go for one more hike along the other side of the river, as we noticed some Elks by the river side.
+After lunch, we go for one more hike along the other side of the river.
+We notice some Elks by the river side.
 Suddenly, we see a herd of Elk (Wapiti) on the local sports field!
 They even roam in between the houses.
-There must be around 60 all together…..The rutting season (from September until mid-October) has started and male Elks can behave very aggressively, as they herd females for breeding.
+There must be around 60 all together…..The rutting season (from September until mid-October) has started.
+Male Elks can behave very aggressively, as they herd females for breeding.
 We better stay on a safe distance!

 It is getting late and time to say goodbye to Canmore.
 We still have to drive to our airport hotel in Calgary, as our flight leaves tomorrow afternoon.
-These last two weeks have been an amazing adventure and we do hope to return soon to the beautiful Rocky Mountains of Canada!
+These last two weeks have been an amazing adventure.
+We do hope to return soon, to the beautiful Rocky Mountains of Canada!